billdote/host_tester/README.md

-# WEB HOST HEALTH CHECKER
+# WEB HOST HEALTH TESTER
 Testing tool written in Ruby to determine if a host is pingable and responding to HTTP requests.

 ### Gems Required